niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUB03 Kubernetes Labs.md

 ## Lab 1.
 Set up and deploy your first application

-Learn how to deploy an application to a Kubernetes cluster hosted within the IBM Container Service.
+Learn how to deploy an application to a Kubernetes cluster.

 Once your client is configured, you are ready to deploy your first application, `guestbook`.